-In my seventy-eight years on this planet and having working over thirty-eight years as a psychotherapist, I have seen new therapy modalities come aboard very slowly in the mainstream therapy community.
+In my seventy-eight years on this planet and having worked over thirty-eight years as a psychotherapist, I have seen new therapy modalities come aboard very slowly in the mainstream therapy community.
 This is mainly because people in general do not like change because change gets them out of their comfort zone.
-Additionally, entrenched interests protect their turf and stop new more effective modalities from becoming a tested “evidence based therapy”.
+Additionally, entrenched interests protect their turf and stop new more effective modalities from becoming tested “evidence based therapies”.

-Drug rehab and other addiction programs like them are still using the AA 12- Step Model even though it has a failure rate of over 87%.
+Drug rehab and other addiction programs are still using the 80 year old AA 12- Step Model, even though it has a failure rate of over 87% or a success rate of only 13%!
 Billions of taxpayers dollars are wasted yearly because there are too many people that have a financial stake it keeping this and other ineffective modalities as their mainstay treatment modality.
 Long term talk therapy sessions and group sessions give big financial payouts.

 What are these ineffective practiced psychotherapy modalities?
-If the purpose of the therapy modality is to use the cognitive brain to heal the emotional brain, that is destined to fail.
+If the purpose of the therapy modality is to use the cognitive brain to heal the emotional brain, it will almost always fail.
 You have to heal the emotion, then the behaviors change – not the other way around.